-- Negotiate Your Cell Phone Bill: Call your phone provider and negotiate your monthly rate (if you tell them you are leaving them, they will send you to their retention department which has more power and flexibility to offer you better deals.
+- Negotiate Your Cell Phone Bill: Call your phone provider and negotiate your monthly rate (if you tell them you’re leaving them, they will send you to their retention department which has more power and flexibility to offer you better deals.

 - Bank Smarter: Review your banking plans for your accounts, as well as your credit cards to make sure you’re getting the best deal possible.
-To better understand your finances, you may also want to signup to Mint.com (Free) or You Need a Budget (Premium).
+To better understand your finances, you may also want to sign up to Mint.com or You Need a Budget.

-- Cancel Your Cable: By cancelling cable, not only can you save a substantial monthly payment but you can also increase productivity from not wasting time in front of the TV.
-As a replacement and to have some entertainment, try just having Netflix and/or an online season pass for your favourite sports team.
+- Cancel Your Cable: By canceling cable, not only can you save a substantial monthly payment but you can also increase productivity from not wasting time in front of the TV.
+As a replacement, and to have some entertainment, try just having Netflix and/or an online season pass for your favorite sports team.

 - Review Your Internet Service: You can likely get better/faster internet for cheaper, it’s just a matter of reviewing new plans that are available from all of your local internet service providers.
 Keep in mind, many companies offer attractive incentives for new customers, so switching providers can be very lucrative if you find the right promotion.

 Prep Your Business